Startr/RIAC-Guidebooks/README.markdown

 |  |-- gulpfile.js - The tasks for the main build process
 |  |-- util.js - Utilities used by the tasks
 |
-|-- /src/ - Your code
+|-- /src/ - Our code
+|  |-- /data               - The guidbook json files for each guide
+|  |-- /imgs               - the guidbook images
-|  |-- index.template.html - The wrapper around your compiled HTML that includes any external stylesheets and scripts
+|  |-- index.template.html - The wrapper around our compiled HTML that includes any external stylesheets and scripts
 |  |-- index.partial.(html|pug|haml|...) - The raw HTML input or preprocessor equivalent
 |  |-- style.(css|scss|less|...) - The raw CSS input, or preprocessor equivalent
 |  |-- script.(js|ts|coffee|...) - The raw JavaScript input, or preprocessor equivalent